 1965 - A look east from Ivar St. with the Admiral on the left.
 Thanks to Sean Ault for spotting this shot on eBay.
 The theatre was running "Viva Las Vegas," a May 1964 release with Elvis Presley and Ann-Margret.
 The second feature was the March 1965 release "The Rounders" with Glenn Ford and Henry Fonda.
 Bruce Kimmel notes that this program played the week of July 7.

 1966 - A view west with the theatre running "Never Too Late," a November 1965 release with Paul Ford and Connie Stevens along with Billy Wilder's "Irma la Douce," a June 1963 release with Jack Lemmon and Shirley MacLaine.
-Note that the Haunted House is still in business with new and improved signage.
+Note that the Haunted House was still in business with new and improved signage.
 Thanks to Sean Ault for sharing the photo from his collection.

 1980 - The run of "Cruising" brought out the protestors.
 Thanks to Cinema Treasures contributor Granola for adding it to the site's page on the Vine Theatre.